open-component-model/ocm/examples/lib/tour/06-signing-component-versions/README.md

 ocmConfig: <your ocm config file>
 ```

-The actual version of the example just works with the filesystem
+The actual version of the example just works with the file system
 target, because it is not possible to specify credentials for the
 target repository in this simple config file.
 But, if you specific an [OCM config file](../04-working-with-config/README.md) you can
 add more credential settings to make target repositories possible